 The Port Weld Scenic Bridge leads down into the Chinese section of Kuala Sepetang, known as Kampung Seberang.
 It’s a beautiful network of tiny streets that can be travelled on foot or by motorbike.
-The waterfront is dotted with old homes, which are still entirely constructed of wood.
+The waterfront is dotted with old homes still entirely constructed of wood.
 On the waterfront, old houses are next, alternating with Chinese shrines.
 Some homes are built on stilts, and some have been converted into lovely homestays.

-Apart from the Chinese village of Kampung Seberang, there is also the Malay established village, Kampung Menteri, slightly outside of the main town.
+Apart from the Chinese village of Kampung Seberang, there is also the Malay established village, Kampung Menteri, slightly outside the main town.
 Developed next to a bend in the estuary where egrets and other birds come through among the mangroves, Kampung Menteri is bordered by Malay homes and is the major prawn fishing and collecting site.
 You may go here to watch them at work with their day’s catch.
 You may also buy fresh prawns from them for a reasonable price.

 Kuala Sepetang was formerly the vital Port Weld during British Colonial Periods.
 It served as the final terminus of the Taiping-Port Weld railway line, which opened in 1885 and was Malaya’s first railway.
 There isn’t much left in this Kuala Sepetang attraction apart from an old railway station sign printed in different languages and remnants of the railway track.